superDross/MethyCoverageParser/README.md

 ## Requirements
-The script has been only been tested with bash version 4.2.46.
+The script has only been tested with bash version 4.2.46.
 The below programs must be in your PATH before running the script (confirmed to function correctly with the referenced versions):
 ```
 python2
 python3